felix-mueller/camunda-docs-static/get-started/content/quick-start/user-task.md

 {{< img src="../img/task-form-generated.png" >}}

 {{< note title="Next Step" class="info" >}}
-Seems like you are ready for Decision Automation.
-Let's have a look how you can [add Business Rules to your Process](xx).
+Now we should make the process more dynamic and only show a User Task in certain situations.
+Let's have a look how you can [add Gateways to your Process](/get-started/quick-start/gateway/).
 {{< /note >}}

 {{< get-tag repo="camunda-get-started-language-agnostic" tag="Step-3" >}}